 Despite all these initiatives, except for EDC, the promised cost and efficiency savings have not materialized.

 One of the most important reasons is that the processes have not been allowed to follow suit with the development of technology.
 A digital transformation cannot be successful without radically changing the related processes, and many companies have, at least partially, held on to their previous processes, thereby missing out on the full benefits of digitalization.

 That is now changing, and we see several trends that are supporting this change in mindset.

 Improved IT support of Clinical Development

 IT is supporting the business with what they need to work smarter.
-Instead of working in separate silos, IT and Clinical Development are working together to optimize the use of budgets available to them, prioritizing how to improve business processes with funds available best.
+IT and Clinical Development collaborate to optimize budgets, prioritizing business process improvements for efficient resource utilization.

 Using new digital solutions entirely

 When selecting a solution, ensure it supports all clinical processes, not just a subset.
 Many vendors claim they fully support all relevant processes in their application, but very often entire process areas are missing, forcing the business to keep using spreadsheets and separate documents.
 To avoid this, there are two different approaches, both of which begin with mapping out your processes and defining which processes are essential.
 Based on this you can choose to either select only solutions that cover all your processes (essential and non-essential) or select a solution that covers your fundamental processes and include the remaining processes in your contract when they are available.

 Patients want to be involved in their health.
 Sponsors now consider the entire patient life cycle instead of only targeting them during trials or after product approval.
 Start by creating patient communities, providing insights, guidance, and involving them in disease-related activities.
 Followed by trial participation requests through investigators.
 After participation, the cycle is continued with community activities and helping the patient to a better life.
 The intent naturally is to be the preferred supplier of medication, if it fits the patient’s disease profile.